Find Affordable College Courses

 9 Yearly Graduations

 The 11th most popular school in the country for soil sciences majors who are seeking their bachelor's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The soil sciences program at University of Georgia awarded 9 bachelor's degrees during the 2020-2021 school year.
-About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their bachelor's degree in soil sciences from UGA.
+Of these students, 62% were women and 23% were members of underrepresented racial-ethnic groups.
+Those who complete their bachelor's degree in soil sciences at University of Georgia make a median salary of 50,408.

 #12